-- 2.41 All Activities authorised by this Access Arrangement must be undertaken in accordance with Conditions C5 and C5AA of Schedule One: Conditions Common To The Hauraki District Council And Waikato Regional Council Resource Consents. - 2.42 All suspected sightings of Kauri Dieback Disease must be reported to the permit holder's Superintendent - Environment who will then report it to the Manager, the Ministry for Primary Industries and Tiakina Kauri. - 2.43 By 30 June each year the Permit holder must engage a suitably qualified and experienced ecologist to prepare an annual Coromandel Forest Park Kauri Dieback Monitoring Report that covers activities addressed in the Coromandel Forest Park Kauri Dieback Management Plan for the previous year. - 2.44 The Coromandel Forest Park Kauri Dieback Monitoring Report required by 2.43 must include: - a.
+2.382.58 All suspected sightings of Kauri Dieback Disease must be reported ~~to the Superintendent Environment who will then report it to~~ the Manager, the Ministry for Primary Industries and Tiakina Kauri.

+2.392.59 By 30 June each year the Permit holder must engage a suitably qualified and experienced ecologist to prepare an annual Coromandel Forest Park Kauri Dieback Monitoring Report that covers activities addressed in the ~~Coromandel Forest Park~~ Kauri Dieback Management Plan for the previous year.

+2.402.60 The Coromandel Forest Park Kauri Dieback Monitoring Report required by 2.59 must include:

+- a.
 A description of any works and other actions envisaged by the Coromandel Forest Park Kauri Dieback Management Plan completed by the Permit holder in the previous twelve months; - b.
 Where aspects of the Coromandel Forest Park Kauri Dieback Management Plan have not been implemented, the reasons why, and the measures that have been taken by the Permit holder to address this; - c.
-An assessment of the effectiveness of the actions taken to implement the Coromandel Forest Park Kauri Dieback Management Plan in achieving its objective; - d.
+An assessment of the effectiveness of the actions taken to implement the Coromandel Forest Park Kauri Dieback Management Plan in achieving its objective - d.
 Details of any amendments needed to the Coromandel Forest Park Kauri Dieback Management Plan to better ensure that the objective will be met.

-- 2.45 If the Department is not satisfied that the actions taken by the Permit holder are achieving the objective of the Coromandel Forest Park Kauri Dieback Management Plan, the Permit holder must invite the Department to participate in a collaborative workshop to discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve the objective and any amendments that need to be made to the management plan.
+2.61 If the Department is not satisfied that the actions taken by the Permit holder are achieving the objective of the Coromandel Forest Park Kauri Dieback Management Plan, the Permit holder must invite the Department to participate in a collaborative workshop to discuss the levels of achievement, and to identify any measures that are required to be implemented to address any agreed failure to achieve the objective and any amendments that need to be made to the management plan ~~in accordance with conditions 2.8 and 2.13~~.
 If there is disagreement between the Permit holder and the Department at the conclusion of the collaborative workshop, the process in Conditions 50 and 51 (Dispute Resolution) is to be implemented.